rudelm/rudelm.github.io/content/post/2023/10/12/configure-lets-encrypt-acme-with-ionos-api-for-synology-dsm/index.md

 [Fri Oct 13 00:12:29 UTC 2023] Success
 ```

 The list of certificates now show the uploaded certificate from lets encrypt, but its not in use anywhere inside the DSM.
-According to (this wiki](https://github.com/acmesh-official/acme.sh/wiki/deployhooks#20-deploy-the-certificate-to-synology-dsm), it must be assigned manually:
+According to [this wiki](https://github.com/acmesh-official/acme.sh/wiki/deployhooks#20-deploy-the-certificate-to-synology-dsm), it must be assigned manually:

 ```
 Afterwards, the certificate should show up inside Control Panel -> Security -> Certificates & can be assigned to specific services or set as the default certificate.